home-assistant/home-assistant.io/source/_integrations/ista_ecotrend.markdown

 The **ista EcoTrend** {% term integration %} for Home Assistant allows you to import your monthly meter readings from the [ista EcoTrend](https://ecotrend.ista.de) service.

-## About **ista**
+## About ista SE

 **ista SE** is a company based in Germany that provides metering services for lessors and property owners.
 Its solutions are designed for rented or self-inhabited multi-party properties, enabling accurate measurement, assignment, and billing of heating and water consumption for renters or individual property owners.

 ## Prerequisites

+### For new users

+1. If you received an activation code by mail, register at [ecotrend.ista.com](https://ecotrend.ista.com/).
+2. If you did not receive an activation code after moving into a property with **ista** metering devices, contact your lessor or property manager.

+### For existing users

 1. Ensure you have an active **ista EcoTrend** account to set up the integration.
-2. If you received an activation code by mail, register at [ecotrend.ista.com](https://ecotrend.ista.com/).
-3. If you did not receive an activation code after moving into a property with **ista** metering devices, contact your lessor or property manager.
-4. During the setup process in Home Assistant, enter the email address and password associated with your **ista EcoTrend** account.
+2. During the setup process in Home Assistant, enter the email address and password associated with your **ista EcoTrend** account.

+{% note %}
+The integration currently supports only the German EcoTrend service.
+{% endnote %}

 {% include integrations/config_flow.md %}